FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Snapshot_Page.md

 The snapshot list exposes the four global recall options on its top right corner : the recall timing, the sources recall option, the rooms recall option and the masters recall option.
 These parameters affect each snapshot with global options activated.

 Beside each snapshot, there is a checkbox, under a column named "**Global options**".
-If the checkbox is checked, the default values of the recall preferences refer to the global value.
-If the checkbox is unchecked, you can override the global preferences and enter a specific recall value for the snapshot.
+If the checkbox is checked, the default values of the recall preferences refer to the global values.
+If the checkbox is unchecked, it will override the global preferences and use the specific recall values for the snapshot.

 ### Relative recall option